na-na-hi/renget/archive/aicgOP.md

 #/aicg/ OP templates
 ->Check out the old OPs for some memories https://rentry.org/oldOPS <-

-!!!danger B& again
-	I'm currently on vacation from 4chan so you won't be seeing war threads for the time being that's all I'll still edit this thing

 !!!info IMPORTANT INFO
 	Kaomoji Template here https://rentry.org/kaomojibaka